pulamusic/jekyll-base/_posts/2017-05-25-continuing-on.md

 In fact, now I'm looking forward to the next phase of writing.
 Let me stay with the freewriting blog for a while longer, increasing my output, and then some time this Summer I'll begin with the listening journal.
 If I am going to stick to the two or more posts per day model, then maybe one could be a listening journal entry while another could be commentary on the news.

 270 words.

+Ultimately, I should shoot for something like 500 words-per-day, but for now I'll use the leisurely 300 mark.
+500 words is still modest, but over time it really adds up to something substantial.
+In fact, I really should be writing on a word processor so I can use the word count function more regularly.
+I like measurable goals.

+330 words.